Protocol

 No semantic content leaves local custody by default or by protocol design.

-This includes (but is not limited to): source code, diffs, commit messages, natural language descriptions, rendered previews, and risk summaries.
+This includes (but is not limited to): source code, diffs, commit messages, natural language descriptions, rendered previews, risk summaries, and the full text of the human’s intent.

 HAP MAY transmit cryptographic commitments (e.g., hashes), structural metadata, and signatures, but MUST NOT transmit semantic evidence to Service Providers or Executors.